andrejnano/IIS-TravelReservationSystem/readme.md

 6. `docker-compose up --build` (only for the first time or major changes) or `docker-compose up`
 7. open http://localhost:8080 in a web browser

+### General workflow

+1. go to your project's root directory
+2. `docker-compose up` to run containers (Apache+PHP & MySQL)
+3. http://localhost:8080 in a web browser
+4. make changes in the project's source files
+5. see them reflected instantly in the container
+6. `docker-compose stop && docker-compose rm -f` to stop the containers and clear up your local workspace

 - CTRL+C to exit and stop the running container
 - To stop all running containers: `docker-compose stop`
 - To remove all containers locally: `docker-compose rm -f`
 - To enter the running container: `docker-compose exec web /bin/bash`
+- Use `--build` flag on `docker-compose up` to rebuild the whole image

 ## Learning Resources